We NO longer accept guest blog contributions.

-- Featured blog post will include your name, short bio, and a link back to your blog or website.
+- Featured blog posts will include your name, a short bio, and a link back to your blog or website.

-- This is an excellent way for you to promote your blog or business!
+- Writing a guest post for TWAHW is an excellent way for you to promote your blog or business!

 - Being a guest contributor helps to distinguish you as an expert in your field.

-- First — we are really picky about what content we publish!
+- First — we are very selective about what we publish.